francescmarti00/dmu-multimedia/md/TECH3015-Module-Handbook.md

 ## How the module works

 There are no lectures for this module.
 Each week we will have a ‘face to face’ lab.
-These labs will take place in Q3.12 on Tuesdays 15:00 - 17:00.

 ### Practical Lab Sessions